15 Christmas things to do in New York City

 Coney Island| ©aloucha

 If you're one of those travellers who aren't afraid of the cold, taking a dip in the icy waters of the Atlantic Ocean is definitely one of the city's traditions that you must observe.
-Every January 1st, New Yorkers flock to the beaches of Coney Island (in Brooklyn, near the famous amusement park) to take part in the event organised by the Coney Island Polar Bear Club and welcome in the New Year in this unique and chilly way.
+Every January 1st, New Yorkers flock to the beaches of Coney Island (in Brooklyn, near the famous amusement park) to take part in the event organised by the Coney Island Polar Bear Club and welcome the New Year in this unique and chilly way.

 How to participate?